rpeshkov/pok3r-karabiner/README.md

 - Copy pok3r.json file to your `~/.config/karabiner/assets/complex-modifications` folder.
 - Open karabiner and add rules on complex modifications tab

-Choose one of this rules for defining modifiers
+Choose one of this rules for defining modifiers:

 - Pok3r: Right option to fn
 - Pok3r: Caps to Fn